Erectile Dysfunction / Urinary Incontinence

 The first step in treating erectile dysfunction after assessment and review of psychological factors is to trial the use of oral agents.

 These are known as phosphodiesterases inhibitors.
-These have really revolutionised the management of erectile dysfunction, the three agents commonly used are Cialis, Levitra and Viagra.
+These have really revolutionised the management of erectile dysfunction5, prescription medication agents are commonly used.
 They’re given usually on demand, so they’re taken half an hour to an hour before sexual activity.

 It is important to remember that patients to have be in the mood for these to work, they won’t just work miraculously.

-They actually have quite a low side effect profile rate, some dyspepsia or tummy upset, nasal stuffiness and rarely some nausea or some headaches.
+They actually have quite a low side effect profile rate, some dyspepsia or tummy upset, nasal stuffiness and rarely some nausea or some headaches.6

 Sometimes taking these medications is all that’s needed to improve erectile dysfunction and patients can then stop taking them because their cause might be psychological.
 So that’s usually my first step with erectile dysfunction.